Best Induction Hobs with Extractor (UK 2022)

 Elica NIKOLATESLA PRIME DO 83cm Ducted Air Venting Induction Hob

-The centralized extractor grille is wide but compact, ensuring the unit is within easy reach of the four burners.
+The centralised, extractor grille has a wide, but compact shape, ensuring the unit is within easy reach of the four burners.
 The cast-iron grille has a smart black finish that perfectly complements the stylish, dark glass of the stovetop.

 The hob is manufactured in Italy.
 It includes two large burners and two zones with smaller diameters.
-Each burner has nine heat settings operated through fast, easy slider control.
-A boost facility raises the heat for fast results when stir-frying or searing.
+Each burner has nine heat settings operated through a fast and easy slider control.
+A boost facility turns the heat up for fast results when stir-frying or searing.

 The hob includes a pan detection facility to prevent accidental activation if magnetised utensils are left near the hob.
-Other features include keeping warm, automatic shut down, and a safety lock.
+Other features include keep warm, automatic shut down and a safety lock.

 Pros